Sonic the Hedgehog: The Movie: Part 2

-After entering Robotropolis, Knuckles distracts the enemy robots while Sonic and Tails try to stop the generator in the heart of the city.
-They arrive just in time, but when Sonic pulls the lever, the machine traps him and scans his body.
+After entering Robotropolis, Knuckles distracts the Badniks on patrol while Sonic and Tails try to stop the generator in the heart of the city.
+The machine traps Sonic and scans his body.
 Knuckles frees Sonic just as the machine crumbles to the ground, revealing Dr. Robotnik's newest robot, Hyper Metal Sonic.
-Dr. Robotnik appears in Metal Robotnik's remains and reveals he lured Sonic to copy his mind, personality, and abilities for Hyper Metal Sonic.
+Dr. Robotnik and Sara appear in Metal Robotnik's remains, and Robotnik reveals that he lured Sonic to copy his mind, personality, and abilities for Hyper Metal Sonic.
 Sonic and Metal battle, but Metal easily overpowers Sonic.
-Tails and Knuckles return to the Land of the Sky, where Tails learns that Metal is out to destroy the planet by digging into the ice caps that hold the Land of the Sky together, allowing lava to emerge and melt the ice.
-Sonic wakes up in Green Lake City and returns to the Presidential Palace, learning of Metal's goal from the President.
+Metal then attacks several cities before heading off to the ice caps.
+Tails and Knuckles return to the Land of the Sky, where they learn that Metal is out to destroy the Land of the Sky by digging into the ice caps that hold it together, allowing lava to emerge and melt the ice.
+Sonic wakes up in Green Lake City and returns to the Presidential Palace, learning of Metal's goal from the others.

-Sonic, Tails, and Knuckles go to the ice caps, where Sara is being held hostage by Robotnik, planning to marry her so the two will rule over Planet Freedom after the Land of the Sky's decimation.
+Sonic, Tails, and Knuckles go to the ice caps, where Sara is being held hostage by Robotnik; he plans to marry her against her will so that the two can rule over Planet Freedom after the Land of the Sky's decimation.
 Sonic encounters Metal and the two have a lengthy battle.
-Tails manage to corrupt Metal's data, and Sonic severely damages him.
+Tails corrupts Metal's data, and Sonic severely damages him.
 During the altercation, the President and Old Man arrive and are trapped in their aircraft, but Metal saves them.
 Sonic realizes that Metal does have emotions, as he was programmed with Sonic's persona and instincts.
 Metal gets blown into a crack and falls into a subglacial volcano.
 Sonic reaches out his hand to help him, but Metal rejects it, telling him "there is only one Sonic" before being destroyed by the rising magma.

-Robotnik states he still has Sonic's DNA and can re-build Metal Sonic, but one of his missiles from the fight inadvertently blows up the disc containing Sonic's DNA.
-Knuckles then punches Sonic as revenge for Sonic accidentally stepping on him during the brawl, and the two get into a chase, with all the others following behind, ending the episode.
+Later, Sonic and the others reflect on the recent events while Sara and Tails do their best to console Sonic, who is left deeply saddened by Metal Sonic's death.
+Robotnik returns in his flying machine; stating that he still has Sonic's DNA and can build a new Metal Sonic, one that does not contain Sonic's good personality, but one of his missiles from the fight inadvertently blows up the disc containing Sonic's DNA.
+Knuckles then hits Sonic as revenge for him accidentally stepping on him during the brawl, and the two get into a chase, with all the others following behind.